Stopping Volume in VSA: Meaning, Context and Confirmation

 Stopping volume is not simply any high-volume candle.
-In VSA and Wyckoff analysis, it describes a high-activity event that appears after prior movement, often after a decline, when price progress becomes limited.
-It can suggest absorption or slowing pressure, but the key test is whether later price and volume behavior show that the prior move is actually losing efficiency.
+In VSA, it describes heavy activity after prior movement, usually after a decline, when price fails to make the downside progress that the volume would normally imply.
+The reading becomes useful only when spread, close location, and later behavior show that the prior pressure may be losing efficiency.

 Key Points

-- Limited downside progress, narrower spread, or a close away from the low can suggest absorption.
+• Limited progress, narrower spread, or a close away from the low can suggest absorption.

-- Confirmation comes later through the next bars, not from the first high-volume event alone.
+• Confirmation comes from later bars, not from the first high-volume event alone.

 What Stopping Volume Shows

-Stopping volume usually points to a change in the relationship between effort and result.
+Stopping volume points to a change in the relationship between effort and result.
 If a market is falling and volume expands sharply, strong downside continuation would normally be expected.
-When that continuation becomes limited, the bar begins to show conflict between selling pressure and opposing demand.
+When that continuation becomes limited, the bar shows a conflict between selling pressure and opposing demand.

 The close location matters.
 A close near the low keeps the reading weaker because sellers still controlled most of the bar.
 A close away from the low does not prove a reversal, but it can show that demand appeared before the bar finished.
 A narrow spread on very high volume can also suggest that activity was absorbed instead of fully converted into directional progress.

-The same logic can appear after other directional movement, but in VSA the term is most often used around heavy activity after a decline.
-The event itself matters only when high participation produces limited progress and later behavior confirms that downside pressure has weakened.
+The same effort-versus-result logic can appear after other directional moves, but in VSA the term is most often used around heavy activity after a decline.
+The event matters only when high participation produces limited progress and later behavior confirms that downside pressure has weakened.

 How to Read Stopping Volume in Context